blocknomic-technologies/open-trading-platform-UI/README.md

 ##### Margin trading
 Go to the markets page and choose Derivatives market at the bottom.
 More info available on the WIKI and youtube.
 (Coming soon)

-##### System and Server status
+##### Server status
-On the top right of the nav bar there are two status alerts.
-One to show the status of the exchanges and there apis and websockets the other shows if your frontend has successfully connected to the server.
+On the top right of the nav bar there is a status bar that allows you to see if your local server is on or not.
+Green means connected, Orange means Not connected.

 ### How to recommend Platform features to us?

-- If you are a developer you can follow the instructions on the WIKI page.
-- If you are a trader you can drop us an email at features@blocknomic.com if we get enough inquiries regarding the update we will look into it.
+- Just visit the issues tab on this github rep and choose the feature template.

 ### Developers, Contributors and how to contribute